Leader in Embedded Software and Hardware Designing

-Bait Cars are used to discover and apprehend individuals or teams involved in stealing cars in an area.
+Bait Cars are used to discover and apprehend individuals or teams involved in stealing cars.
 A conventional Bait Car operating model involves a Bait Car, a monitoring agency, and a law enforcement agency.
-A Bait Car is deployed in a high auto theft area.
-Upon an attempt to steal it, a notification is sent to the monitoring agency along with video and audio from the Bait Car and its GPS location.
+Bait Cars are deployed in high auto theft areas.
+When theft is attempted, a notification is sent to the monitoring agency along with video and audio from the Bait Car and its GPS location.
 A law enforcement officer closest to the Bait Car is then dispatched by the monitoring agency to make an arrest and recover the stolen Bait Car.
-Streaming Networks’ iCBaitcar application that runs on smartphones (iOS/Android) and as a Web application eliminates the need for a monitoring agency thereby giving complete control of operation as well as data access to the law enforcement agency. iCBaitcar application keeps monitoring ARMED Bait Cars for activation at all times. iCBaitcar can run on multiple smart phones concurrently thereby creating a collaborative mesh network among officers monitoring Bait Cars.
-On an activation, an audio clip “warning vehicle being stolen” is played on all the devices registered with the Bait Car.
+Streaming Networks’ iCBaitcar application that runs on smartphones (iOS/Android) and as a web application eliminates the need for a monitoring agency, thereby giving complete operation control and data access to the law enforcement agency.
+The iCBaitcar application continuously monitors ARMED Bait Cars for activation at all times. iCBaitcar can run on multiple smartphones concurrently, thereby creating a collaborative mesh network among officers monitoring Bait Cars.
+Upon activation, an audio clip “warning vehicle being stolen” is played on all the devices registered with the Bait Car.
 Upon call acceptance, video, audio, location map, sensor status, sensor causing the alert, car speed, and driving direction are displayed on the screen.
 An officer who accepted the call is able to activate the required output sensors.

 * Files: Shows Audio and Video (A/V) recording on a selected BC-200 unit.

 * Boxes: Shows BC-200 units registered with the application and from where boxes can be added/edited and deleted.